Robert C. Daniels

 tour historical sites.

-Finally, I am very proud to add that my
+Finally, I am very proud to add that

-Phillip, teaches fifth-grade in central Florida.
+Phillip and his girlfriend are teachers in central Florida.
 With the addition of Phillip's

 daughter, Marla, and son, Oliver, I am also a very proud grandfather.